 Rotating plant species within your indoor vertical garden can help prevent the build-up of pests and diseases while promoting a diverse and visually appealing environment.
 By periodically changing the arrangement of your plants, you can also ensure that each plant receives adequate light and nutrients.

-With these maintenance and troubleshooting tips in mind, you can confidently care for your indoor vertical garden and enjoy the numerous benefits it brings.
-A well-maintained garden will not only enhance your living space but also serve as a testament to your dedication and passion for urban horticulture.
+With these maintenance and troubleshooting tips, you can confidently care for your indoor vertical garden and enjoy its numerous benefits.
+A well-maintained garden will enhance your living space and testify to your dedication and passion for urban horticulture.

 Indoor Vertical Gardening Basics for Beginners